 Small and medium enterprises will be the first to be affected by economic crises due to limited working capital (Adam and Alarifi, 2021); hence, they will turn to the government as one such source of assistance (Safari and Saleh, 2020; Arslan et al., 2022; Huynh, 2022).
+Studies have confirmed the impact of government support on improving SMEs' resilience (e.g., Trieu et al., 2023).
+A recent study by Aslam et al. (2023) provided evidence of the positive impact of government assistance on the viability of SMEs.
+The assistance program was also pertinent for SMEs to cope with the crisis situation (Wang and Kang, 2023).

-Studies have confirmed government support's impact on improving SMEs' resilience (e.g., Trieu et al., 2023).
-It would be valuable if academic research also validated the benefits of government assistance in increasing SMEs' fighting power to survive crises.
-These findings offer important lessons for policymakers.
-In this case, there is a difference between SMEs receiving assistance and those not receiving one.
+It would be valuable if academic research also validates the benefits of government assistance in increasing SMEs' fighting power to survive crises.
+These findings have important implications for policymakers.
+In this case, there is a difference between SMEs receiving assistance and those thatdo not.
 Therefore, this study hypothesizes the following.

-H3: There is a significant difference between SMEs that receive and do not receive government assistance in the relationship between resource utilization and innovation, such that SMEs that receive assistance are more able to increase innovation through resource utilization than those that do not.
+H3: There is a significant difference between SMEs that receive and do not receive government assistance in the relationship between resource utilization and innovation such that SMEs that receive assistance are more able to increase innovation through resource utilization than those that do not.

-Previous studies have shown that SMEs try to maximize the use of their resources for business continuity.
-However, during a prolonged crisis, SMEs need external assistance and use their networks to survive (Lukovszki et al., 2021).
-SMEs could collaborate with their supply chain partners and competitors to jointly create new creations that the market needs.
-These collaboration practices were also seen in the Indonesian batik community.
+Previous studies have shown that SMEs try to maximize their use of resources for business continuity.
+However, during a prolonged crisis, SMEs require external assistance and use their networks to survive (Lukovszki et al., 2021).
+SMEs can collaborate with their supply chain partners and competitors to create new creations that the market needs.
+These collaborative practices were also observed in the Indonesian batik community.